Moscode

 o Over 120 dB of channel-to-channel power supply isolation

-• Passively regulated ultra-quiet DC filament supply for amplification stage
+• Passively regulated ultra-quiet DC filament supply for

 o Quiet backgrounds